theNumberWorks/numberworks_website/numerical_cognition_methods_workshop.md

 ## Submit your abstract
 Submit your abstract by filling this [form](https://goo.gl/forms/iSsmlsIYAokIVl8o2).

-Deadline for the abstract submission is 20 November 2018
+Deadline for the abstract submission is 20 November 2018.

 ## More information

-For more information contact [Attila Krajcsi](mailto:krajcsi@gmail.com) or [Bert Reynvoet](mailto:bert.reynvoet@kuleuven.be).
+For more information contact [Attila Krajcsi](mailto:krajcsi.attila@ppk.elte.hu) or [Bert Reynvoet](mailto:bert.reynvoet@kuleuven.be).

+The workshop is supported by the [Faculty of Education and Psychology, Eötvös Loránd University](https://www.ppk.elte.hu/en).

 The Workshop web page is hosted by the [NumberWorks](https://www.thenumberworks.org/) lab.